icgc-argo/seq-tools/README.md

 pip3 install -r requirements.txt  # install Python dependencies
 pip3 install .

+# to install a specific version (eg, 1.1.0) without cloning the git repository
+pip install git+https://github.com/icgc-argo/seq-tools.git@1.1.0  # replace 1.1.0 to other released version as needed

+# to uninstall
+pip uninstall seq-tools

 # verify it by check the version
 seq-tools -v
 ```